The Truth About Dyslexia in Adults

 Dyslexia isn’t just for kids.
-Learn the signs of this common reading learning disability in adults, and what you can do to pursue a diagnosis later in life.
+Learn the signs of dyslexia in adults, and what you can do to pursue a diagnosis for this common reading learning disability later in life.

 - Difficulty recalling past conversations; often accused of “not listening”